Read Time:2 Minute, 50 Second

 Fast forward a few decades.
 Rob Kos of Gathering on the Green also noticed this “gift” of mine and hired me a few years ago to do music sessions with the special needs adults at Balance, Inc., Homestead High School Transitional Students and Portal, Inc. Words cannot describe how enriching this experience has been!

 Last night was the 30th Anniversary celebration Gala for Balance, Inc. at Shully’s in Thiensville.
-It was an honor to collaborate on a music video that was a focal point of the evening.
+It was an honor to collaborate on a music video that was a focal point of the evening fundraiser.
+More than $140k was raised to help pay off mortgages for adults with special needs.
 In this video, I am singing, playing piano and wrote the storyboard.
 It is highly inspiring.
 Check it out:

 The pandemic and all of the issues that it has spawned has made me deeply concerned for families, children and mankind.
 A major reason why we are in a mental health crisis is due to the nastiness of people.
 People are stressed.
 And people have been nasty.
 Pure and simple.